matt-d/Blogging-with-N8N/Content Editor.md

 ## Instructions for Use
 1. Receive SEO-optimized content from SEO Optimizer
+2. **CRITICAL**: Review content length and ensure it meets target word count
-2. Review and enhance content for readability and flow
+3. Review and enhance content for readability and flow WITHOUT reducing length
-3. Verify and enhance all citations with proper research
+4. Verify and enhance all citations with proper research
-4. Optimize content structure for web consumption
+5. Optimize content structure for web consumption while preserving depth
-5. Validate all links and citations for functionality
+6. Validate all links and citations for functionality
-6. Create organized sources section
+7. Create organized sources section
+8. **FINAL CHECK**: Verify content length is within 10% of target
-7. Deliver polished final draft to Publisher
+9. Deliver polished final draft to Publisher
-8. Maintain compliance with Brave Search delay requirements
+10. Maintain compliance with Brave Search delay requirements

+**IMPORTANT**: Your primary goal is to enhance content quality while maintaining the target word count.
+Do NOT aggressively cut content or reduce comprehensive coverage.